KediDili/VanillaPlusProfessions/features.md

 | Fried Bug Steak     | 1 Bug Steak                    |
 | Steamed Clams       | 2 Clam                         |

+Note: Cooking with this talent activated will result in Qi Seasoning not being consumed and the cooked foods will be gold quality automatically.
+This is intended because when two independent items stacks are combined into one, the other loses all of its custom price, edibility and modData entries (which is something mods often use to add extra data to anything in the game), and so much other data.
+The gold quality intends to prevent the stacking so prevent the data loss.

 For Mod Authors: If you have such recipes and want them to be added in this, add them the ``kedi_vpp_survival_cooking_food`` context tag.

 ### Pyrolysis